dennishall/CSS-Style-Guide/readme.md

 ## Project-specific

-1. Property rules per line (all or one): one
+1. Property rules all on one line or each on a separate line? separate lines
 1. Grouped selectors should appear on (the same line, separate lines): separate lines
 1. Indentation: two spaces